DiefBell/Express-Typescript-Boilerplate/README.md

 # Express Typescript Boilerplate
-Lightweight, barebones boilerplate with no extra crap that you may not need.
-### Using TypeStack Routing Controllers for decorator-based routing and TypeORM for typed Object-Relational-Mapping
+Boilerplate for an Express server using the power of Typescript with TypeStack Routing Controllers for decorator-based routing and TypeORM for typed object relational mapping.
+The dotenv package is used for injecting environment variables into test code.

+You can overwrite the tslint.json as it is fairly opinionated and not to everyone's taste :)

-** Please let me know if there are any examples you'd like to see :) There isn't much in this project on how to use TypeORM or TypeStack Routing Controllers, but their documentation is really really good! **
+Please let me know if there are any examples you'd like to see :) TypeORM and TypeStack Routing Controllers's documentation is really really good!

 #### Installation:
-1. Clone this repository
+1. Clone this repository edit the repository info in `package.json` and any relavent git settings.
 2. Run `npm install` to install dependencies.
-3. Edit `ormconfig.json` and change the database configuration.
-By default this uses MySQL, so you'll need to uninstall other database adapters (and uninstall the MySql one) and edit `ormconfig.json` to use this new adapter.
+3. Edit `dotenv` and change the server and database configurations.
+By default, the database uses MySQL, so if you're using something else you'll need to install other database adapters (and uninstall the MySql one) and edit the `src/config/datbase.cfg.ts` file to whatever one you're now using.

+#### Running the App
-4. Run `npm run start-dev` to launch the server with nodemon watcher.
+4. Run `npm run start:dev` to launch the server with nodemon watcher, which will reload the server when you make changes.
 Run with `npm run start` to launch without nodemon.
 5. Open `http://localhost:3000/api/v1` to see the "Hello, world!" example.
 6. Open `http://localhost:3000/api/v1/your_name` to see the "Hello, your_name!" example.

+#### Building and Deploying
-7. Build the app to `.build/` by running `npm run build`.
+7. Build the app to `./dist` by running `npm run build`.
+This needs to be done from a Bash terminal as it uses the `cp` command to copy some files into the dist directory.
+8. CD into the dist directory and run `npm install --production` to install production packages.
+Note that you should probably leave this until you've actually deployed it to a server.
+9. Either set your environment variables to match the ones used in `.env` or copy your `.env` file into the `./dist` folder.
+10. Run the production server with `npm run start:prod`.

 #### Useful Documentation:
 - [Controller routing](https://github.com/typestack/routing-controllers)